GewelsJI/VPS/README.md

 the decision.

 - **Distribution:** It is prohibited to sell, transfer, lend, lease, resell, distribute, etc., as it is, or copy, edit, or process this database, in whole or in part.

+# Acknowledgements

+Our dataset is built upon SUN (Showa University and Nagoya University) Colonoscopy Video Database, thanks very much for their wonderful work!